 Jovan Adepo (Private Boyce), Wyatt Russell (Corporal Ford), Mathilde Ollivier (Chloe Laurent), Pilou Asbaek (Captain Wafner), John Maggaro (Private Tibbett), Gianny Taufer (Paul), Iain De Caestecker (Private Chase), Dominic Applewhite (Rosenfeld), Erich Redman (Dr Schmidt), Bokeem Woodbine (Sergeant Rensin), Jacob Anderson (Private Dawson)

 Overlord was a production from J.J.
 Abrams’ Bad Robot company.
 It was a second film outing for Australian director Julius Avery who had made award-winning short films and then the crime film Son of a Gun (2014).
-Avery is currently announced as director of a long-planned remake of Flash Gordon.
+Avery subsequently went on to make Samaritan (2022) with Sylvester Stallone as a retired superhero.

 Overlord was released in November of 2018, the month when most studios deliver their big Christmas-time box-office releases.
 There it did negligible business – earning a moderate $21 million back domestically, which was a dsiappointment against a $38 million budget, slightly over half of what it cost to make, and it disappeared from theatres after only a few weeks.
 It may either have been a case of the studio failing to give the film adequate promotion or simply that seasonal audiences just weren’t in the mood for a Nazi mad science film.
 It certainly seemed promising enough in the build-up for The Asylum to jump in with a mockbuster copy Nazi Overlord (2018).

 Overlord emerges as one of the few decently budgeted Nazi mad science films.
 A good deal has been thrown at it.
-It looks impressive in the action and visual effects scenes.
+It looks impressive in the action and visual effects scenes (provided by top-line effects studio industrial Light and Magic, no less).
 The main problem I had with it was the story.
 It is over half the film before we reach the Nazi stronghold and find what is going on.
 During that time, all that we have never amounts to anything more than a regular behind enemy lines film.

 In this regard, Julius Avery certainly does a worthwhile job in envisioning Occupied France and in the scenes skulking around the woods, hiding from the Nazis and sneaking into the church.
-The various actors all play perfectly capably in stock roles with Wyatt Russell, who plays the commanding office, being the one who looks as though he has a promising career ahead of him.
+The various actors all play perfectly capably in stock roles with Wyatt Russell, who plays the commanding office, looking as though he has a promising career ahead of him.
 If I were ranking Overlord as a purely mundane Wartime drama, it would get at least a three star rating.

 When you have a genre that offers Nazi zombies, Nazis attempting to clone Hitler (The Boys from Brazil), Hitler’s severed head kept alive (They Saved Hitler’s Brain), Nazis bases under the North Pole and Hitler revived in a robot body (Nazis at the Center of the Earth) and Nazis on The Moon planning to invade the Earth in spacegoing zeppelins (Iron Sky), a plot where Nazis are merely attempting to create a superman serum seems conceptually underwhelming, if not an exceedingly tame payoff for all the buildup.
 I expected more of the film frankly than a climax featuring a fist-fight in a burning laboratory – the film could have planted tongue-in-cheek and gone for it.
 And I suspect that was the real reason for Overlord’s box-office failure – when Nazis have gravitated to the realm of B movie mad scientist and zombie films, a work that feels like it has failed to read up on any of the competitors in the genre is simply one that is too tame.